callum-hart/mono/docs/final_draft.md

 Secondly the margin shorthand is error prone.
 There is an increased risk of accidentally overriding the top margin with a value other than 10px.
 Which means we have to keep track and maintain every concrete value in our system.
 If the top margin of img.avatar is subsequently changed to 15px there are more instances to update.

-Lastly shorthand notations can be unnecessary, often re-applying values that already exist.
+Lastly shorthand notations can be unnecessary, often re-applying values that already exist or need to be reset later.
 We can leverage browser default (user agent) styles.
 The default margin for an image is already 0px.

 Omitting the margin shorthand not only removes unnecessary (same value) overrides it also improves readability.
-The property name describes where the value applies, seen in the revised example below:
+The property name now describes where the value applies, seen in the revised example below:

 img.avatar {
     margin-top: 10px;